Can I Refinance Without an Appraisal?

 VA Streamline Refinance

-The VA Streamline refinance is another no-appraisal refinance option.
-This refinance type is commonly called an Interest Rate Reduction Refinance Loan.
-It’s exclusive to VA loan holders and, like the FHA Streamline, generally doesn’t require income verification or a detailed credit check.
+The VA Streamline refinance — also known as the Interest Rate Reduction Refinance Loan (IRRRL) — is another no-appraisal option.
+It’s exclusive to current VA loan holders and, like the FHA Streamline, generally doesn’t require income verification or a detailed credit check.

-• You are refinancing to change your interest rate or loan term.
+• You must be refinancing to lower your interest rate or change your loan term.

-• You are current on your mortgage and meet your lender’s payment history requirements.
+• You must be current on your mortgage and meet your lender’s payment history requirements.

-• At least 270 days have passed since the initial mortgage date.
+• At least 270 days must have passed since the initial mortgage date.

 ProductRateAPR